Joe Ralls: Return to Cardiff

-Ralls (in blue) attacking against Wolverhampton Wanderers.
+Ralls (right, in blue) on the ball against Conor Coady (left, in yellow) in a match against Wolverhampton Wanderers.

 His performances during his loan spell with Yeovil saw Cardiff manager Solskjær to offer Ralls a three-year extension to his contract at the Cardiff City Stadium on his return to the club and was awarded the man of the match award in his first appearance of the 2014–15 season, during a 2–1 victory over Coventry City in the first round of the Football League Cup.
 Despite the departure of Solskjær soon after, Ralls continued to thrive under newly appointed Cardiff boss Russell Slade, becoming a regular in the first team during the 2014–15 season, playing mostly as a left-sided midfielder due to intense competition for places in the centre of midfield from Peter Whittingham and Aron Gunnarsson, altogether playing 31 games and scoring 4 goals, before being handed a new five-year contract with the club set to run until 2020, to which manager Slade stated that he was "delighted" to keep Ralls at the club.

 At the start of the following season, he was handed the number 8 shirt and started in the left-sided midfield role against Fulham on the opening day.
 Ralls scored his only goal of the campaign in January against Wolverhampton Wanderers in a 3–1 win.
 Ralls effort throughout the season had earned him the Young Player of the year award, whilst Cardiff just missed out on a play-off place to Sheffield Wednesday.

 Ralls playing for Cardiff City in 2016.

 Ralls celebrated his 100th appearance for Cardiff, by scoring a spectacular goal from 25 yards out against Fulham in August, also opening his accounts for the 2016–17 season.
 He was nominated for Player of the Month in January, following impressive performances scoring two against Aston Villa and Reading and seeing Cardiff rise from the relegation battle to mid-table spot.

 In June 2022, Ralls signed a new two-year contract with the club.

-On 21 June 2025, the club announced he would be leaving at the end of the month when his contract expired.
+On 21 June 2025, Cardiff announced that Ralls would be leaving at the end of the month when his contract expired.

+Plymouth Argyle

+On 5 November 2025, Ralls joined League One club Plymouth Argyle on a short-term contract until January 2026.
+On 3 January 2026, he signed a contract extension until the end of the season.
+He was offered a further contract extension by Plymouth in May 2026, but no agreement was reached.